leigh-hackspace/HackspaceWiki/docs/facilities/workshop/tool_list.md

 * Hammers, Mallets
 * Various squares, spirit levels, and mitre gauges

+## General Consumables

+We try to keep a stock of the following consumables, but it may vary over time.

+* Wood glue, general PVA, Super glue / Cyanoacrylate, Epoxy, craft glue
+* WD40, GT85, Machine Wax and other cleaning substances
+* Sandpaper of various grit and type

 ## Machinery

 This may not be a complete list, please check the item and wear the correct PPE before testing an item.